0neGal/viper/README.md

 ## What is Viper?

-Viper is a launcher and updater for [Northstar](https://github.com/R2Northstar/Northstar), not much more than that.
+Viper is a launcher and updater for [Northstar](https://github.com/R2Northstar/Northstar), and not much more than that.

 <p align="center">
   <img src="preview.png">